josemanuelguzman/osx-for-frontend-developers/README.md

 ```bash
 brew install mysql
 ```
-To have launchd start mysql and restart at login:
+To have it launched start mysql and restart at login:

 ```bash
 brew services start mysql